tcoppex/mbed-ble-hid/README.md

 ## Known issues

 The device only work after the initial coupling.
-A temporary fix consists of dissassociate the device from the server before coupling it again.
+A temporary fix consists of dissassociating the device from the server before coupling it again.

-*Any help with that would be really appreciated.*
+*Any help with that would be really appreciated :)*

 ## Acknowledgement